FudanMPL/Garnet/README.md

 ./Scripts/ring.sh -F hamada_extend-iris
 ```

-iris coule be replaced by cancer, diagnosis, adult, kohkiloyeh, tic-tac-toe, wine or skin-segmentation
+You can replace 'iris' with other datasets (cancer, diagnosis, adult, kohkiloyeh, tic-tac-toe, wine or skin-segmentation) to evaluate on other datasets.

 ### 3. Share Conversion Protocol (Table 4 in Section 5.4)

 #### (1) ConvertShare

-To verify the efficiency of the protocol Convert with vector of size n (such as 10), run the following codes
+To evaluate the efficiency of the protocol ConvertShare with vector of size n (such as 10), execute these commands sequentially:

 ```
 python3 ./compile.py -R 128 test-conversion 10